Flag of Ossetia: South Ossetia

-The Administration of South Ossetia was established by the Government of Georgia in April 2007.
-It uses the Ossetian flag together with the flag of Georgia.
+The Provisional Administration of South Ossetia was established by the Government of Georgia in April 2007.
+It used the Ossetian flag together with the flag of Georgia.
+The provisional administration was abolished on 31 December 2025.

 Design

 Symbolism

 The flag is said to represent the social structure of ancient Ossetian society, which was divided into three social groups forming an organic whole: the military aristocracy, the clergy, and ordinary people.
 The colors symbolize moral purity (white), martial courage (red) and wealth and prosperity (yellow).
 In blazons, the flag is described as Per fess Argent and Or, a fess Gules.
 The proportions are 1:2.